 - Proving in court that a deceased person’s will is valid (usually a routine matter)

 - Identifying and inventorying the deceased person’s property

 - Having the property appraised

 - Distributing the remaining property as the will (or state law, if there’s no will) directs.

 Why do I need to avoid probate?

-Most of us understand that probate is a lengthy, cumbersome process, but many folks don’t necessarily know why.
-However, if you die without a properly executed estate plan, your family may have to go to probate court.
+Many folks don’t realize that if you die without a properly executed estate plan, your family may have to go to probate court.

 - Probate is time-consuming.
 It’s not uncommon for your property to be tied up for months or years while a probate court finalizes an estate, especially if it’s complicated or involves a contested will.